Fosper/datamatch/README.md

     console.log(true);
 }

-// Returns: [ "Array element in field 'five.six' must be more than '122'.
+// Returns: [ "Array element in field 'five.six' must be less or equal than '122'.
 '123' given." ]
 ```

 IMPORTANT: Always use '.end()' to close .isObject() and .isArray() constructions.